FDA chief threatens to take e-cigarettes off the market

 Let’s face it -- kids think e-cigarettes are cool and they use them as recreational products.”

-Dr. Bonnie Halperin-Felsher, who studies youth e-cigarette use at Stanford Children’s Health, agreed all sales of flavored vape products should be eliminated.
-“There is no evidence that adults need these flavors to quit smoking,” Halperin-Felsher told the meeting.
+Dr. Bonnie Halpern-Felsher, who studies youth e-cigarette use at Stanford Children’s Health, agreed all sales of flavored vape products should be eliminated.
+“There is no evidence that adults need these flavors to quit smoking,” Halpern-Felsher told the meeting.

 But she said the FDA is also helping to muddy the waters by saying e-cigarettes are safer than combustible tobacco products.
 “We need to stop saying that e-cigarettes are safe or safer and prevent e-cigarette companies from making these unauthorized risk claims,” she said.
 “Youth hear them.
 We need to stop saying that e-cigarettes help adults stop smoking when there not clear evidence that this is the case.”